Amos47/2400/Chapter 1.md

 What _real problems_ can technology solve?

-And a real problem is one that either has input or output problems.
+And a real problem is one that either has input or output challenges – and we know by now that those are the _only_ challenges.
 See the [McKinsey article](http://www.mckinsey.com/insights/corporate_social_responsibility/redefining_capitalism).

-- We can think of this problem-solving capacity in terms of the traditional notion of the Value Proposition.
+Theme 4) We can think of this problem-solving capacity in terms of the traditional notion of the Value Proposition.
 A popular website that helps ecommerce firms maximise the worldwide web has this to say about the Value Proposition: "In a nutshell, value proposition is a clear statement that explains how your product solves customers’ problems or improves their situation (relevancy), delivers specific benefits (quantified value) [and] tells the ideal customer why they should buy from you and not from the competition (unique differentiation)."
 Ergo we ask what is the value proposition for this tech, app, service, etc.?
 If there is no VP, why bother?
 [Interested?](http://conversionxl.com/value-proposition-examples-how-to-create/) (PS: The link to Austin, TX in the article is broken)
-- Does this product/service/technology lead to a sustainable competitive advantage?
+Theme 5) Does this product/service/technology lead to a sustainable competitive advantage?
 This is developed in the context of both PERSONAL CA (such as FB  or Twitter, etc. - needs to be carefully defined but this definition will allow us to understand the corporate part) and CORPORATE CA (easier to define but must also encompass not-for-profit and government services).

 ###Data, information and knowledge